aiven/devportal/docs/products/kafka/howto/flink-with-aiven-for-kafka.rst

 -------------------------------------

 The following example shows how to customise the ``DataStreamJob`` generated from the `Quickstart <https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/dev/configuration/overview/>`_ to work with Aiven for Apache Kafka.

+The full code to run this example can be found in the `Aiven examples GitHub repository <https://github.com/aiven/aiven-examples/tree/master/kafka/flink-capitalizer>`_.

 1. Generate a Flink job skeleton named ``flink-capitalizer`` using the Maven archetype: